George Simons

-Fortunately, answering the summons is easy, and you have just three steps to submit a response:
+Fortunately, answering the Summons is easy, and you have just three steps to submit a response:

 Sit back while we explain the process in more detail.
+Don’t like reading?
+Check out this video to learn more instead:

 It may seem a little daunting at first, but follow the instructions we've given and it will make sense to you.

 Read the entire complaint, and decide how you want to respond to each of the numbered paragraphs.
+You should answer each accusation with one of these three responses:

 Ultimately, it's up to you how you respond, and you can also amend your answer later if you need to.

 Note that your inability to pay the debt will not qualify as an affirmative defense, unless you've previously filed for bankruptcy.
-If you use this defense, you'll need to produce documentation showing that the debt was, in fact, legally discharged.
+If you use this defense, you need to produce documentation showing that the debt was, in fact, legally discharged.

 Finally, it's time for you to swing the bat and hit the ball back into their court.